Black Hole of Calcutta: Astronomy

-According to Hong-Yee Chiu, an astrophysicist at NASA, the Black Hole of Calcutta was the inspiration for the term black hole referring to objects resulting from the gravitational collapse of very heavy stars.
-He recalled hearing physicist Robert Dicke in the early 1960s compare such gravitationally collapsed objects to the prison.
+According to Hong-Yee Chiu, an astrophysicist at NASA, the Black Hole of Calcutta was the inspiration for the term black hole, referring to objects resulting from the gravitational collapse of very heavy stars.
+He recalled hearing the physicist Robert Dicke in the early 1960s compare such gravitationally collapsed objects to the prison.

 Prison reform

 A minority opinion in the August 1910 report of the Penitentiary Investigating Committee of the State of Texas (USA) referred to the prison conditions in this way: